92green/enty/packages/enty-docs/src/content/guides/examples.md

 ## Callbacks
 Some times a view will require a request to respond user interaction.
-In this case we can not set the auto config and pass our message's `onRequest` function to a handler.
+In this case we can not set the auto config and pass our message's `request` function to a handler.

 ```
 function Form(props) {